 - Suppliers, Manufacturers and Wholesalers – when you look at your targeted business types, you will see relationships between suppliers, manufacturers and wholesalers.
 Some of those businesses need to be conveniently located near each other.
 That is a leasing opportunity over the longer term.

-- Door knocking – in an ongoing way, move through the local streets to ‘door knock’ local businesses, and thereby understand what they are thinking and doing from a property perspective.
-Create conversations as you do that and track the results in
+- Door knocking – in an ongoing way, move through the local streets to ‘door knock’ local businesses and thereby understand what they are thinking and doing from a property perspective.
+Create conversations as you do that and track the results in all connections made.

 Through these 10 simple strategies you can find plenty of local tenants looking to move and relocate.
 Open up your leasing potential in implementing these systems across buildings, locations, and landlords.